Maury County woman helps young men find purpose through a life focused on faith

 About six years ago the Spencers opened Narrow Gate Trading Company, where some graduates of the program are employed.
 They make handcrafted goods and take business and leadership classes.
 Other graduates are working in varying fields across the world.

-Rogers’ Christian faith became so strong through his relationship with the Spencers that he’s now working as a pastor.
+Rogers’s Christian faith became so strong though his relationship with the Spencers that he’s now working as a pastor.

 Spencer is one of four finalists in our Remarkable Women contest.
 The winner will be headed to New York to see a taping of The Mel Robbins Show.